 Podiatry

-Podiatrists are health care professionals who deal with the prevention, diagnosis, treatment and rehabilitation of medical and surgical conditions of the feet and lower limbs.
+Podiatrists are health professionals who prevent, diagnose, treat, and rehabilitate medical and surgical conditions of the feet and lower limbs.

 The student-led Podiatry Clinic at the Rockhampton Health Clinic is supervised by highly qualified and experienced registered podiatrists.